 Overall Story About Copper

-Copper is a brilliant metal for cooking your meals due to its good capability of conducting heat and antimicrobial feature.
+Copper is a brilliant metal for cooking your meals due to its good capability of conducting heat and antimicrobial features.
 The best way to keep your pots safe after cleaning them is by hanging them.
 In this way, you can preserve their glow and shine and prevent them from corroding and getting dents.

 This metal, however, corrodes over time due to its reacting capability with air and certain materials and that is why they need to be handled with care.
 You should clean them properly and dry them every time after usage.